beancount/fava/fava/docs/features.md

 - green: The last entry for this account is a balance check that passed.
 - red: The last entry is a balance check that failed.
 - yellow: The last entry is not a balance check.
+- gray: The account has not been updated in a while, as set by the `uptodate-indicator-grey-lookback-days` configuration variable.